 Pete Rose, the legendary Cincinnati Reds slugger, also has opinions about aftershave.
 And he’s happy to share them with a smitten female sports reporter.
 He’s all about keeping it simple, without fancy perfumes, bottles, or price tags.
 Why?
 Because according to Pete, “A man wants to smell like a man.”
 And that’s all it takes to make the reporter swoon.

 This cheeky commercial capitalizes on Pete Rose’s well-known status as a ladies’ man and the era’s perception that female sports reporters were mainly present to mingle with the athletes.
-It seems Aqua Velva was the secret ingredient to Pete’s charm.
+Apparently, Aqua Velva was the secret ingredient to Pete’s charm.

 Iconic Line